chawins/Adversarial-Examples-Reading-List/README.md

 # Adversarial Examples Reading List
 There are many publications in this area coming out almost every week so I want to keep track of the ones I have read and the ones I plan to read, in case it will be useful to anyone who is also interested in the concept of adversarial examples.
+The order of the papers is arbitrary.
+Any paper suggestion is very welcomed.

 ## Background
 - C. Szegedy, J. Bruna, D. Erhan, and I. Goodfellow, “Intriguing properties of neural networks.”